 Brazil boasts more than 50 percent of Amazonia.
 The Amazon rainforest covers an immense 2.6 million square miles in the Amazon Basin.
 That’s about 40 percent of South America.
 Densely wooded forests make up about 1.4 billion acres of the Amazon with more than 4,100 miles of rivers nurturing these verdant lands.

-Ready to learn more about the Amazon rainforest for kids?
+Ready to learn more about the Amazon rainforest with kids?
 Read on for our ultimate family travel guide.

-Learn More About the Amazon Rainforest for Kids
+The Thrill of the Amazon Rainforest with Kids